risk-first/website/menagerie/Map-And-Territory-Risk.md

 This article identifies the following process:

 - **De-sensing**: VW Executives ignored _The Territory_ society around them (such as the green movement), ensuring their maps were out of date.
 The top-down culture made it hard for reality to propagate back up the hierarchy.
-- **Hubris/Absencing**:  They pursued their own metrics of _volume_ and _cost_, rather than seeking out others (a la the Availability Heuristic Bias).
+- **Hubris/Absencing**:  they pursued their own metrics of _volume_ and _cost_, rather than seeking out others (a la the Availability Heuristic Bias).
 That is, focusing on their own _Map_, which is _easier_ than checking the _Territory_.
-- **Deception**:  Backed into a corner, engineers had no choice but to find "creative" ways to meet the metrics.
+- **Deception**:  backed into a corner, engineers had no choice but to find "creative" ways to meet the metrics.
-- **Destruction**: Eventually, the truth comes out, to the detriment of the company, the environment and the shareholders.
+- **Destruction**: eventually, the truth comes out, to the detriment of the company, the environment and the shareholders.
 As the article's title summarizes "A fish rots from the head down".

 ## Markets